SAP-samples/teched2024-DA180/exercises/ex20/README.md

 12. The chart visualizes the change of generated revenue.
 A filter is defined for sales manager and the drill level for the transaction date was adjusted to display months.
 <br>![](images/00_00_0226.png)

-13. The display mode can be switched to table.
+13. If you prefer to view the query result in a table format, you can change the display mode to table.
 <br>![](images/00_00_0227.png)